elephantscale/spring-cloud-labs/04-implement-service-discovery-using-consul-and-explore-its-key-value-store/04-lab.md

-# **Lab 4: Implement Service Discovery Using Consul and Explore Its Key-Value Store**
+# **Lab 4: Implement Service Discovery Using Consul and Explore Its Key-Value Store (Spring Boot 3.4.1)**

 ## **Objective**
-Set up a Consul server to enable dynamic service discovery and utilize its key-value (KV) store for managing configurations.
-Learn how to register microservices with Consul and query service information and KV pairs.
+Learn how to use **HashiCorp Consul** to enable dynamic service discovery and leverage its KV (Key-Value) store for storing and retrieving configuration data.
+You will register **Spring Boot 3.4.1** microservices with Consul and explore how they can fetch dynamic properties from Consul’s KV store.

 ---